emaloney/MBToolbox/README.md

 3. Select the item representing your project in the Project Navigator.
 Unless you have a complicated project structure, your project will be the topmost item in the tree.

-4. In the **File** menu, select "Add Files to...".
+4. In the **File** menu, select “Add Files to...”.

 5. Locate the `MBToolbox.xcodeproj` file, select it, and press the **Add** button.

 #### II.
-Build "MBToolbox"
+Build “MBToolbox”

-Once you've embedded the project file, perform an Xcode build using the "MBToolbox" scheme.
+Once you’ve embedded the project file, perform an Xcode build using the “MBToolbox” scheme.

-Not only will this be a good sanity check to make sure everything's working as expected, a successful build ensures that the appropriate header files are copied to the `Products/MBToolbox/include` directory within your local copy of the `mockingbird-toolbox` repository.
+Not only will this be a good sanity check to make sure everything’s working as expected, a successful build ensures that the appropriate header files are copied to the `Products/MBToolbox/Headers` directory within your local copy of the `mockingbird-toolbox` repository.

-Next, we'll be configuring Xcode to find those header files.
+Next, we’ll be configuring Xcode to find those header files.

 #### III.
 Header Files

 1. With your project selected in the **Project Navigator**, select your project in the main portion of the window and select the **Build Settings** pane

-2. Find the setting for "User Header Search Paths" and double-click the current value.
-This will pop up an editor for the setting's value.
+2. Find the setting for “User Header Search Paths” and double-click the current value.
+This will pop up an editor for the setting’s value.

-3. In the lower-left corner of the editor, click the "+" button.
+3. In the lower-left corner of the editor, click the “+” button.
 A new text entry box will appear below any values already listed in the editor.

-4. Enter the filesystem path pointing to the `Products/MBToolbox/include` directory within your local copy of the `mockingbird-toolbox` repository.
+4. Enter the filesystem path pointing to the `Products/MBToolbox/Headers` directory within your local copy of the `mockingbird-toolbox` repository.
 This can be relative to the directory containing your project file, or it can be an absolute path.
-The exact value depends on where you've put `mockingbird-toolbox` in your filesystem.
+The exact value depends on where you’ve put `mockingbird-toolbox` in your filesystem.

 #### IV.
 Dependencies & Linking